Tucupita Marcano Player Props: Pirates vs. Diamondbacks

 Tucupita Marcano At The Plate

-- Marcano is hitting .241 with 12 doubles, two triples, three home runs and 10 walks.
+- Marcano is batting .236 with 12 doubles, two triples, three home runs and 10 walks.

-- In 59.3% of his 59 games this season, Marcano has picked up at least one hit.
-He's also had six multi-hit games.

-- In 12 games this season (20.3%), Marcano has picked up an RBI, and in three of those games (5.1%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Marcano has driven in a run in 12 games this year (20.0%), including three games with more than one RBI (5.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.